-Welcome to Liberty Christian Academy!
+Welcome to the school year!
 Let’s work together to have a healthy year.
 Here are a few ways to remain healthy:

 - Cough and sneeze into your sleeves